hey-car/action-pr-comment/README.md

 # action-pr-comment

-Action for comment on PRs
+Action for post a comment on PR